Building-acoustics-TU-Eindhoven/Diffusion/README.md

 Software is being developed by Ilaria Fichera at Eindhoven University of Technology.

 ## References
-+ J. M. Navarro, J. Escolano and J. J. Lopez, Implementation and evaluation of a diffusion equation model based on finite difference schemes for sound field prediction in rooms,Appl.
-Acoust.73(2012) 659–665.
++ J. M. Navarro, J. Escolano and J. J. Lopez, Implementation and evaluation of a diffusion equation model based on finite difference schemes for sound field prediction in rooms, Appl.
+Acoust.73 (2012) 659–665.
++ R. P. Muñoz, "Numerical modeling for urban sound propagation: developments in wave-based and energy based methods," PhD Thesis, Technische Universiteit Eindhoven, 2019.

 ## Funding
 The project is funded by <u>[NWO](https://www.nwo.nl/projecten/19430), in the Netherlands.